-- (c) President presents remedies to FCFE.
+c) President presents remedies to FCFE.

 In the event that the Board of Administrators declares a state of financial exigency, the President shall as soon as possible but within 15 days from that declaration, present to the FCFE a report on the administration's plan, covering the full range of cost-saving measures it proposes and an estimate, with as much specificity as possible under the circumstances, of the anticipated savings to be achieved through possible program or faculty terminations, if any.
 The FCFE shall review the administration's report and transmit to the Board within as soon as possible but within15 days of receipt of the President's report, either: 1) an endorsement of the administration's plan; or 2) its own assessment, explicitly stating its point(s) of disagreement with the plan.
-These proceedings and resulting documents shall be considered private unless the President and the FCFE both agree to make all or portions of them public. - (d) President notifies FCFE and affected Schools.
+These proceedings and resulting documents shall be considered private unless the President and the FCFE both agree to make all or portions of them public.

+d) President notifies FCFE and affected Schools.

 As soon as possible, but within 15 days of the adoption of a program by the Board, the President shall inform the FCFE and the School(s) in which terminations of faculty are to be made.
 Any affected School will have 30 days to respond with recommendations to the President as to other cost-saving options that may be available to it, short of faculty terminations.
+All schools should establish internal procedures/policies to respond to such a contingency.
 If the School does not respond within 30 days, the President shall be entitled to act.
-If the School does respond, the President shall consider the School's recommendation before taking further action. - (e) Whenever possible, dismissals should proceed from non-tenured to tenured faculty.
-However, consideration of program accreditation and integrity, mission criticality, and strategic priorities may affect specific terminations. - (f) A tenured faculty member, who is terminated in the context of financial exigency, shall, during the notice period provided for in Article V, Section 3 of the Faculty Handbook, have the right to apply for any faculty position that is officially open.
-If, in the discretion of the Department or School in which the opening arises, the applying terminated tenured faculty member is deemed qualified for the open faculty position, the applying terminated tenured faculty member shall have a preference over any applicants for the position from outside the university.
+If the School does respond, the President shall consider the School's recommendation before taking further action.

+Whenever possible, dismissals should proceed from non-tenured to tenured faculty.
+However, consideration of program accreditation and integrity, mission criticality, and strategic priorities may affect specific terminations.